HarshitaThota/ArjunaAI/README.md

 OpenAI Embeddings (text-embedding-3-large) — Converts verses and queries into vectors for semantic search.

-Pinecone — Vector database to store verse embeddings and perform fast similarity search.
+Pinecone (hosted on AWS): Serves as the vector database for semantic search, storing dense embeddings of Bhagavad Gita verses for efficient similarity search and retrieval.

 FastAPI — Backend service exposing /ask and running the retrieval + generation pipeline.